blacruz17/MHOmicrobiome/README.md

   - `metrics_subsampledNets.py`, `attacks_subsampledNets.py`: calculate metrics & execute attacks on sets of subsampled networks
   - `analyze_subsampled_metrics.R`, `keystone_plot_subsamples.R`: analyze results from previous Python scripts

 All validation tests performed for AI4Food and MetaCardis cohorts can be run with the scripts provided here by selecting only the samples of interest.
+Tests made on these cohorts are run on raw data before batch effect correction.

 ## 6 Functional analyses